Netflix cancels 'Love is Blind' livestream after technical issues and hour delay

 “We are sorry we’re late.
-We are no longer live, but we are now finally here!”
-Lachey said when the show finally aired.
+We are no longer live, but we are now finally here!” host Vanessa Lachey said when the show finally aired.

 Netflix addressed the debacle on its Twitter.